benradstone/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi_lm.md

 ---

 Use this quickstart if you want to configure Fusion to migrate data from an AWS S3 bucket to an ADLS Gen2 container, or vice versa, using WANdisco LiveMigrator.
-The set up is the same for either scenario, just chose the direction when starting your migration.
+The set up is the same for either scenario, just choose the direction when starting your migration.

 What this guide will cover: